nict-wisdom/rannc/documents/build.rst

    * - CUDNN_ROOT_DIR
      - Path to a cuDNN libraries directory.
    * - LD_LIBRARY_PATH
-     - Must contain the path to NCCL lib directory.
+     - Must contain the path to NCCL library directory.

 The building process refers to PyTorch installed with conda.
 Therefore, install PyTorch using your python and run ``setup.py``.